Locating fast-varying line disturbances with the frequency mismatch: Intermediate perturbations

 with amplitudes defined in Eqs.~\eqref{eq:amplitudep} and \eqref{eq:amplitude}.
 The perturbed line inferred by the $\bm{\psi}$-based (resp. $\bm{x}$-based) approach is then $(i_1,i_2)$ [resp. $(j_1,j_2)$].

 We define the \emph{confidence estimate} of the inferred location as

 We note that $c_{\bm \psi}, c_{\bm x} \in [0,1]$.
-Indeed, large values of the confidence mean that there is a large relative gap between $a_{i_2}$ and $a_{i_3}$ (resp. $a_{j_2}'$ and $a_{j_3}'$), and therefore the estimate is very clear.
+Indeed, large values of the confidence mean that there is a large relative gap between $\eta_{i_2}$ and $\eta_{i_3}$ (resp. $\eta_{j_2}'$ and $\eta_{j_3}'$), and therefore the estimate is very clear.
 Whereas, if the confidence is low, this means that the second and third largest amplitudes are very similar and a mistake is more likely in the inference.
+Statistics of the confidence for our four test networks are given in the bottom panel of Fig.~\ref{fig:eff_om}, emphasizing the switching from high $c_{\bm \psi}$ to high $c_{\bm x}$ (except for Barab\'si-Albert, which has already been discussed).

 With a confidence estimate at hand, it is then tempting to base the decision of which method to use upon its self-estimated confidence.
 In the top row of Fig.~\ref{fig:eff_om}, the dashed black line shows the success rate of the inference where the method used is the one that has the largest confidence.
-As can be expected, the confidence-based estimate is always slightly worse than the best of the two methods, because it happens that one of the methods makes a wrong inference with high confidence.
-Nevertheless, in the only regime where the frequency mismatch does not perform well (Barab\'asi-Albert, large frequency), the confidence-based approach copes for this inefficiency.
+As can be expected, the confidence-based estimate cannot perform better than the best of the two methods.
+Indeed, it happens that one of the methods makes a wrong inference with high confidence, hence decreasing the performance of the confidence-based estimate.
+Nevertheless, in the only regime where the frequency mismatch does not perform well (Barab\'asi-Albert, large frequency), the confidence-based approach copes with this inefficiency.
 There is then a trade-off to find between a very efficient method that fails in some cases and a slightly less successful method on average, but which minimizes the worst error.

-\paragraph*{\bf Realistic power grids.} We previously tested our method on synthetic networks with first order dynamics and homogeneous damping.
+{\bf Realistic power grids.} We previously tested our method on synthetic networks with first order dynamics and homogeneous damping.
 We now consider a realistic model of the European high-voltage transmission network [\textit{PanTaGruEl}~\cite{pagnier2019pantagruel}] with second order dynamics on generator nodes (i.e., $m_i>0$), and first order dynamics on load nodes (i.e., $m_i=0$).
 Moreover, generator and load parameters are defined to mimic the real European grid and thus inertia and damping parameters are inhomogeneous over the network.
+In such systems, time scales of line disturbances range from slow perturbation in malfunctioning transformers, to fast ones due to re-closing attempts, e.g., following lightning strikes or groundings.